 The highest priority for MEDPREP participation is given to residents of central and southern Illinois.
-However, many of our applicants come from out of state, with the highest priority for those applicants being from groups traditionally underserved in health care (Blacks, Hispanics, Native Americans).
+However, many of our applicants come from out of state.

 I am a career changer.
 Can I take my prerequisite science courses in MEDPREP?

 Am I an “educationally disadvantaged” student?

 As noted in MEDPREP’s application instructions, an “educationally disadvantaged” individual comes from an environment that has inhibited obtaining the knowledge, skills, and abilities required to enroll in and graduate from a health professions school.
 Individuals can be educationally disadvantaged without ever thinking that they were.
 Upon reflection, if you could be considered as “educationally disadvantaged,” you should indicate this on your MEDPREP application.
 The application provides a space for you to write several sentences about your circumstances so we may better understand your background and any hardships you may have faced.

 Do I have to stay in the program for two years?

 We strongly encourage students to complete both years of the program.
 The first year of MEDPREP is concentrated on MCAT/DAT preparation, and students begin taking the examination in the April following program entry in June.
 Predental students may be able to enter dental school the following August, but MCAT scores arrive too late for premedical students to enter professional school that year.
 Thus, during the health professional school application year, MEDPREP premedical students take upper-level science enrichment courses to master some of the material covered in medical school.
 Additionally, students receive significant faculty assistance with the application process.
 Most MEDPREP alums report that the second year of MEDPREP greatly enhanced their success during the first year of medical school.

 Can I work while attending MEDPREP?